-Create a DigitalNZ account and log in to automatically generate an API key.
+Create a DigitalNZ account and log in and select "my API key" from your right hand drop-down menu.
 The key is a long string of jumbled letters and numbers that is unique to you.

 When you make a call to the API you'll append it to the URL like this (this call won't actually work because it's a fake key):

 So here at DigitalNZ we collect metadata about New Zealand's digital content.
 Metadata is information that describes a particular item, like its title, the name of its creator, or the date it was produced.
 Understanding what we've got will help you figure out what you can do.